 Make your application more accessible to users with disabilities by adding semantic information about the role of a layout on a page.
 When you define the role of a layout in your UI, you provide screen reader users with the information that they require to successfully navigate your application.

-When you develop your application, Pega Platform automatically assigns WAI-ARIA roles to the screen layout (see WAI-ARIA roles in a screen layout).
+When you develop your application, Pega Platform automatically assigns WAI-ARIA roles to the screen layout.
 Other layouts in the system do not have default accessibility roles when you create them.
 For most use cases, the blank setting is sufficient.
-However, when you design a layout that behaves in an unconventional way, you must assign a WAI-ARIA roles to that layout by hand.
+However, when you design a layout that behaves in an unconventional way, you must assign a WAI-ARIA role to that layout by hand.

 For example, your page might include a large layout that you can click.
 Because the default